How To Run iPhone Simulator For Windows

 Using a native app as a simulator broadens the target audience, as users can download and install the simulator on their Windows PC.
 However, the downside of this approach is that you do not get an authentic feel of the iPhone.
 Additionally, since simulators run on your system, they can consume much of your system’s memory.
 The more apps you download and use, the more memory is consumed.

-In the professional world, the downside of these applications is that their inaccurate representation prevents testers from testing the application correctly.
+In the real world, the downside of these applications is that their inaccurate representation prevents testers from testing the application correctly.
 They may struggle to understand basic visual design, UI alignments, layouts, etc. Therefore, these apps are not suitable for testing and development purposes.

 Target audience – All users and testers, except developers (if they want to code and use).